Page last updated on: March 25th, 2021

 Apollo's Fight with the monstrous Python

-The Python of Delphi was a creature with the body of a snake.
-This creature dwelled on Mount Parnassus, in central Greece.
-Wherever it went, it diffused an obnoxious smell and spread mischief and death.
+The Python (Πύθων) of Delphi was a creature with the body of a serpent.
+The Python dwelt at Mount Parnassus, in central Greece.
+Wherever Python appeared, it emitted a vile odor and spread mischief and death.

-Python was once sent out by Hera, the wife of Zeus, in order to chase the pregnant Leto, a lover of Zeus, so that she couldn't settle anywhere to give birth.
+Python was once sent by Hera, Zeus' wife, to hunt down the pregnant Leto, a lover of Zeus, so that she would have nowhere to settle down to give birth.
 Zeus took pity on Leto and turned her into a quail (ortyx) to give birth to her twin children, Apollo and Artemis.

 When Apollo, Leto's son, was only four days old, he was already a strong boy.
 A silver bow with golden arrows, given to him by the blacksmith Hephaestus, led the young god to find Python and seek revenge.
-Soon after, Apollo went to the creature's cave to seek after Python.
+Soon after, Apollo went to the creature's cave to seek Python.
 When the creature came face to face with Apollo, it began to boil with rage and lunged at Apollo to devour him.
-But Apollo was faster and managed to throw an arrow to Python, piercing him right on its forehead.
-Python cried of terror and his scream could be heard all over the canyons of Mount Parnassus.
-It struggled hard to survive... but in the end it surrendered to death.
+But Apollo was faster and managed to throw an arrow at Python, piercing him right in the forehead.
+Python screamed in terror and his scream could be heard throughout the canyons of Mount Parnassus.
+He fought hard to survive... but in the end he surrendered to death.

-However, Apollo had committed a crime and, according to the laws of Mount Olympus, he needed to be purified.
-Therefore, Zeus ordered from Apollo to institute the Pythian Games at Delphi so that athletic and musical competitions could be hosted.
-Apollo followed the order and he even took part in the games himself.
+Apollo, however, had committed a crime and needed to be purged according to the laws of Mount Olympus.
+Therefore, Zeus ordered Apollo to set up the Pythian Games at Delphi so that athletic and musical contests could be held there.
+Apollo obeyed the order and even participated in the games himself.
 From then on, the Pythian Games were held every four years in Apollo's honor.